 Although I love this lemon-poppy seed vinaigrette because it adds depth and brightness to this salad it's not necessary.
 This mouthwatering salad is still beautiful and yummy without any dressing at all.
 It's up to you, totally optional.

 Yes, raw watermelon seeds are edible and safe to eat.
 No worries!
-It’s totally fine if you eat that small seeds with your lush watermelon bites.
-In fact, they are low in calories and nutrient-dense (rich in iron, magnesium, zinc as well as some”good” fats).
+It's totally fine if you eat that small seeds with your lush watermelon bites.
+In fact, they are low in calories and nutrient-dense (rich in iron, magnesium, and zinc as well as some"good" fats).
 Here is a great idea for the crunchy roasted watermelon seeds recipe.
-The perfect zero waste meal!
+The perfect zero-waste meal!

-5 Tips – How to Pick a Good Watermelnon
+5 Tips - How to Pick a Good Watermelon

-- Search for the yellow spot – this the best indicator, also known as the “field spot” whare it rests on the ground while ripening.
-The spot should be creamy yellowish color.
+- Search for the yellow spot - this is the best indicator, also known as the "field spot" where it rests on the ground while ripening.
+The spot should be a creamy yellowish color.

 - Find a heavy watermelon - it should feel weighty for its size.
 This means the heavier it is, the higher the water content, the sweeter it will be.